Guide: Moving to Finland

 You can find information on making telephone, internet and electricity contracts on the page Buying goods and services in Finland.

-If you are moving to Finland from another Nordic country, also take a look at our guides on moving from a country.
+If you are moving to Finland from another Nordic country, also take a look at our guides on moving from that country.

 More information